-The Docker Hub Notification Trigger plugin lets you configure Jenkins to trigger builds when an image is pushed to Docker Hub.
+The CloudBees Docker Hub/Registry Notification plugin lets you configure Jenkins to trigger builds when an image is pushed to Docker Hub or Docker Registry.
 E.g. to run verification for the container.

 This plugin introduces a new trigger option to Jenkins jobs; Monitor Docker Hub for image changes.

 On this trigger type, you can specify a list of one or more Docker Hub repositories from which to receive build trigger notifications following a push on any of the listed repositories.
 You can also select to receive notifications for any Docker Hub repository consumed by other parts of the job (default) e.g. the image referenced by a "Pull Docker image from Docker Hub" Build Step.
 Click the help link for the Any referenced Docker image can trigger this job option to see a list of all currently installed plugins that supports this.

 Once a Jenkins job is configured to use a Docker Hub Notification Trigger, you then need to go to Docker Hub and configure a

 repository from which you would like your Jenkins build trigger to receive notification.
 After selecting the repository, select